John Crossley

 John Crossley (16 May 1812 – 16 April 1879) was a Liberal Party politician in the United Kingdom.
 He served from 1874 to 1877 as MP for Halifax in West Yorkshire.

+Biography

 He was the eldest son of John Crossley (1772–1837) and his wife Martha Turner.
 Crossley was a successful carpet manufacturer, whose business (John Crossley and Sons) became a major employer in Halifax.
 In the early 1870s he set up the American Linoleum Company at Linoleumville, New York with Frederick Walton, the inventor of linoleum; the company was highly successful.

 He was the elder brother of Sir Francis Crossley (1817–1872), who had served as the constituency's MP from 1852 to 1859.

 Honours

 A blue plaque was erected by the Halifax Civic Trust.